anisha-11/CV/README.md

 Before becoming a Makers graduate, I was an A-Level student as well as a part-time Maths and English tutor.
 I chose to have coding experience via makers as they mimic a real life work experience.
 I am excited about being able to create a product that can have a great impact on society by using my problem solving and strategic skills.

 ## Projects
-For more projects, please follow this link: https://github.com/anisha-11
+For more projects, please follow [here.](https://github.com/anisha-11)

 | Name                         | Description       | Tech/tools        |
 | ---------------------------- | ----------------- | ----------------- |